socuwn/qt-assignment/README.md

 ### (OPTIONAL) live / legacy morse
 Any key is stored as a signal with time on into a buffer.

 When a sequence is recognized store into the parsed buffer.

+Use multiple progress bars as a tempo indicator (dit, dah, eoc, eow).

 Ignore invalid or unsupported characters.

 ## outputs